Series 2: Episode Three

 The Conversation

-In this episode, Sophy and Taran discuss her book, Shadow City: A Woman Walks Kabul, and the author’s extended visits to Afghanistan’s capital city over a span of seven years.
+Taran Khan is an author and journalist.
+In this episode, Sophy and Taran discuss her book, Shadow City: A Woman Walks Kabul, about her extended visits to Afghanistan’s capital city, Kabul, over a span of seven years from 2006 to 2013.
+They talk about how empathy and imagination enrich the physical reality of place and time.

 Books discussed: